petermdtran246/Treasure-Map-Marker/README.md

 A program that marks a spot on a map with an X.

 ## How to Use
-  -- Run the program and enter the coordinates where you want to mark the spot (e.g. B3).
+  --Run the program and enter the coordinates where you want to mark the spot (e.g. B3).

-  -- The program will update the map with an X at the specified coordinates.
+  --The program will update the map with an X at the specified coordinates.
 ### Example Input/Output
 Example 1